 - Both required essays must be submitted for grading.
 Missed essay(s) will earn zero (0) points and will be included as such in your term average.

-Due no later than Tuesday, April 9, 2019 but they may be handed in at any time prior to the due date.
+- They are due no later than Friday, April 17, 2020 but they may be handed in at any time prior to the due date.
 A lateness penalty as stated below will be assessed.

-- From Chapter 1, you will discuss the contribution to the field of geography or to our knowledge of the world of a noted geographer, earth scientist or explorer not mentioned in class or in the textbook.
+- From Chapter 1, you will discuss the contribution to the field of geography or to our knowledge of the world of a noted modern-era geographer, earth/environmental scientist, researcher or explorer who was born after 1750.
 Focus on the person’s contribution, not the biography and don’t refer to the person by his/her first name - as “Christopher discovered America in 1492.”
-Do not use Columbus, Magellan, or Da Gama.
-Consult the “Geography” and “Geographers” entry of any encyclopedia.
+Consult the “Geography” and “Geographers” entry of any encyclopedia or search engine.

-Do not use Wikipedia as your only source of information.
+- Do not use Wikipedia as your only source of information.
 Always check other verified sources to confirm information.
 This is basic academic research.
 List them in your bibliography and footnotes.
 Never rely on just one source of information.